 What is Brass?

 Brass is an alloy made from copper and zinc.
-Depending on the amount of each metal used a number of brasses can be made with varying properties.
-Bronze, which is similar to brass, is an alloy of copper and tin.
-It is heavy and dense.
-Not be be confused with Copper Scrap, Brass scrap consists of yellow solid brass, tubing brass, casting brass.
+Depending on the amount of each metal used, a number of brasses can be made with varying properties.
+Bronze, which is similar to brass, is an alloy of copper and tin as it is heavy and dense.
+Not to be confused with copper scrap, brass scrap consists of yellow solid brass, tubing brass and casting brass.
 It is also called honey brass.

 - Doorknobs and window latches

-There are different types of brass or bronzes scrap
+There are different types of brass or bronze scrap

 - Brass coast or dirty brass with minimal steel

-- Gun metal, used mostly for valves or castings
+- Gun metal which is used mostly for valves or castings

 - Manganese or aluminium bronze, with a slight magnetic pull

 Scrapping Brass Tips and Cautions

 - When selling your scrap, ensure that any contaminated brass is separated from the cleaner scrap as this will have a bearing on the scrap brass price received.

 - Even though brass is yellow, it is quite often coated silver or chrome, so it is important to scratch the surface of silver metals to make sure they are not brass (brass is worth more than most other silver coloured metals).